ducciorocchini/cellulaR/ongoing.md

 #'   `"von_neumann"` (4 neighbors).
 Default is `"moore"`.
 #' @param plot_n Integer.
 Number of snapshots displayed in the evolution plot.
 #'   Default is `9`.
+#' @param direction Integer.
+Color direction for the viridis palette: `1` maps
+#'   high values to yellow and low values to violet, while `-1` reverses this.
+#'   Default is `1`.
 #' @param return_model Logical.
 If `TRUE`, returns a `model` element containing
 #'   terrain, slope, growth probability, and the final vegetation grid.
 #'   Default is `TRUE`.